-Anger is a common response to victimization or to feelings of betrayal in which a person was neglected, or their personal safety compromised.
+Anger is a common response to victimization or to feelings of betrayal in which a person was neglected or their personal safety compromised.
 Victims often act aggressively or impulsively in adulthood as a form of protection, experiencing feelings of frustration from an incessant need to control their surroundings.

 Even loving and attentive parents can teach their children to hide or bury their feelings when something upsetting happens by saying, “Don’t cry, don’t feel bad.
 Everything’s okay.”
 What is intended to be an innocent, supportive, and loving act later develops into an inability to process negative feelings.
-The child learns to bury their anger they’re feeling rather than to feel into it and process it.
-As an adult, being able to process unhealthy or distressing emotions, such as, anger, sadness, shame, fear, and guilt is essential to healing from childhood trauma.
+The child learns to bury the anger they’re feeling rather than to feel it and process it.
+As an adult, being able to process unhealthy or distressing emotions, such as anger, sadness, shame, fear, and guilt is essential to healing from childhood trauma.

 Childhood is a developmental period in our lives in which we learn about interpersonal relationships and how to effectively manage our emotions.
 Childhood abuse or trauma can disrupt this experience, causing people to inadequately learn how to manage their emotions or how to navigate interpersonal relationships.
 Consequently, as an adult, the person may not have learned the skills to effectively control their emotions, resulting in anger impulses or destructive behavior.

 In my practice, I offer anger management treatment.
-Together we will work through understandable, controlled healing guidelines to further your awareness and control of your feelings, triggers and behaviors, learning proven anger management techniques that ultimately prevent anger episodes from occurring.
-During your treatment, you will learn methods for reducing the intensity and frequency of your anger episodes, if they occur.
-You will learn how to feel and manage the emotion of anger in a healthy way, without hostility or violent outbursts without escalating a situation.
-You will learn how to attain constructive responses and discover what triggers your anger.
+Together we will work through understandable, controlled healing guidelines to further your awareness and control of your feelings, triggers, and behaviors, learning proven anger management techniques that ultimately prevent anger episodes from occurring.
+During your treatment, you will learn methods for reducing the intensity and frequency of your anger episodes if they occur.
+You will learn how to feel and manage the emotion of anger in a healthy way, without hostility or violent outbursts and without escalating a situation.
+You will learn how to attain constructive responses and discover what triggers your own anger issues.